Physics-regularized neural network of the ideal-MHD solution operator in Wendelstein 7-X configurations: Ideal- MHD equilibria

 \subsection{Fixed- and free-boundary equilibria}

-\TODO{SL: Add a paragraph on the vacuum potential that ensures s=1 is a flux surface.}

 The ideal-\gls{MHD} problem admits two kinds of boundary conditions: fixed- and free-boundary conditions.
 In the fixed-boundary case, the shape ($R$ and $Z$) of the outermost flux surface (\ie, $s=1$) is fixed.
-In the free-boundary case, the shape of the outermost flux surface is determined by the continuity of the total pressure $B^2 / 2 \mu_0 + p$ and by the vanishing of the normal component of the vacuum field at the plasma-vacuum interface.
+In the free-boundary case, the shape of the outermost flux surface is determined by the continuity of the total pressure $B^2 / 2 \mu_0 + p$ and by the vanishing of the normal component of the vacuum field at the plasma-vacuum interface (thus enforcing the $s=1$ surface to be a flux surface).

-\DONE{SL: Define relationship between iota and I such that we can define I and not iota.
-AM: Done, if needed, I can add here or in the appendix all the explicit steps, however, I think they are not needed.}